 Whether you were born and raised in Alaska or have only heard of the splendor of Alaska’s mountains, oceans, glaciers and tundra, there is a major allure to getting married in the Last Frontier.
 There is a laid back, anything goes vibe paired with stunning scenery and a feeling of wide open wilderness that few other locations in the world can match.
-Grab your honey’s hand, invite a few friends if you like and walk, run, fly to the great north for an experience like no other.
+Grab your honey’s hand, invite a few friends if you like and walk, run, fly to the great north to elope in Alaska for an experience like no other.

-A note of caution: It’s also important to hire vendors who are experienced with Alaska elopements specifically.
-A lot of out-of-state photographers and planners dream of working in Alaska and offer discounts and free advice to do so.
+A note of caution: It’s also important to hire vendors who are experienced with Alaska elopements.
+Many out-of-state photographers and planners dream of working in Alaska and offer discounts and free advice to do so.
 We strongly caution couples to make sure they’re getting their information from reputable sources.
-Alaska is an amazing place full of epic adventure, but it needs to be approached with respect and understanding of the all the risks and unique challenges that come with specific activities, areas, and terrain.
+Alaska is an amazing place full of adventure, but it needs to be approached with respect and understanding of the all the risks and unique challenges that come with specific activities, areas, and terrain.

 What time of year should we elope in Alaska is the question we get most often, and there’s not just a single good answer.
 It’s possible to have an elopement any time of year, although some planners and photographers choose to only take elopements that are within summer months due to ease of planning in warmer weather.
 We plan and photograph elopements year round and think that each time of year brings something really special in it’s own unique way.
-We’ll break it down by season below.
+We’ll break it down by season below:

 Winter temperatures range from 0°F / -18°C to -30°F / -35°C from November to March.

-Summer: Alaska’s summer is brief and glorious, and includes June, July and August.
+Alaska’s summer is brief and glorious, and includes June, July and August.
 Alaska is known as “the land of the midnight sun” in summer, where the sun barely dips behind the mountains at night.
 You’ll find locals hiking, hanging out with friends and mowing their lawn late into the night.
 If you and your partner are night owls or are feeling the energy from extended daylight hours, you could exchange vows on a peak or by a campfire near midnight.

 There are myriad locations in Alaska to choose from.
 Would you like a forested lush, green ceremony location?
 A stark, fresh icy blue millenia old ice field atop a glacier?
 Or perhaps a springy tundra covered hill on a mountainside?
 A cruise across a sparkling ocean?
 Options abound and exploring your own likes and dislikes can help guide your decision for your ideal Alaskan wedding spot.